The courses are applicable and flexible. It fits my schedule as a husband, father, public school teacher, pastor and seminary student.

 International students are welcome in online courses.
 They must document language skills and the ability to pay tuition fees as stated in the admissions section for international students.

 Easy format, great courses

 EMS’ online courses are offered through the Moodle course management system.
+Some courses may incorporate the WebEx web conferencing platform for real time, virtual sessions.
 (Other technical requirements are easy to meet.)
 You don’t have to leave your home or community.
 Study at your convenience as you complete weekly units within a standard semester-long learning experience.
 Learn more about class structure

 Most online courses at EMS are taught by full-time faculty and will meet typical requirements of a theological education degree.

 If you are interested in testing seminary studies, pursuing a theological degree program in the Anabaptist tradition, growing in your personal and faith journey, or developing your leadership skills further, then an online seminary course offered by EMS is for you.
 EMS’ vibrant learning community will draw you in; an expert instructor will lead a dynamic and interactive online class akin to on-site studies at EMS’ campus.Review distance learning courses being offered throughout the academic year